MicrosoftDocs/win32/desktop-src/gdi/using-portable-truetype-metrics.md

 ---
-Description: 'Applications that use the TrueType text metrics can achieve a high degree of printer and document portability; they can use TrueType metrics even if they must maintain compatibility with early 16-bit versions of Windows.' ms.assetid: '29b54315-7c4e-4b8c-ad79-0b85c7386860'
+Description: Applications that use the TrueType text metrics can achieve a high degree of printer and document portability; they can use TrueType metrics even if they must maintain compatibility with early 16-bit versions of Windows. ms.assetid: 29b54315-7c4e-4b8c-ad79-0b85c7386860
-title: Using Portable TrueType Metrics
+title: Using Portable TrueType Metrics ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Portable TrueType Metrics